 Level 3 Supervision, is what you might receive if you are working in an Advanced Trainee role in the UK and transferring to something similar in Australia.
-In this case you have much more primary responsibility for the patient.
+In this case, you have much more primary responsibility for the patient.
 Your supervisor needs to make regular contact with you but can be working elsewhere and available by phone or video.

 What happens after I commence my position?

 Once you are approved for registration and you have your visa issues sorted you will be able to commence work.
-Generally your employer helps you out with all these things.
+Generally, your employer helps you out with all these things.
 You will be working under what is called “provisional registration” by the Medical Board of Australia.
-Generally all you need to do for this 12 months is to pay attention, show that you can learn and grow and get regular feedback from your supervisors.
+Generally, all you need to do for these 12 months is to pay attention, show that you can learn and grow and get regular feedback from your supervisors.
 Your supervisors will need to complete regular reports for the Medical Board of Australia and it is your responsibility, not theirs to see that they are completed and returned on time.
 If all the reports go well you will be able to be recommended at the end of the 12 months for general registration.

 You will probably be starting to look for another job or negotiating an extension around this time.
-With general registration you may be able to apply for a skilled visa, as well as be looking at applying for permanent residency.
+With general registration, you may be able to apply for a skilled visa, as well as be looking at applying for permanent residency.